DETAILED ACTION

 In regards to claim 2, the combination of Muir and Hamid discloses all previous claim limitations.
 Muir discloses stimulating a convective flow field within the HSA based on the pumping the heated water from the extraction depth and the injecting the cooled water at the injection depth, wherein the convective flow field satisfies a threshold convective heat transfer rate that provides a convective thermal recharge of the extracted heat (paragraphs 31, 33 and 35).

 In regards to claim 3, the combination of Muir and Hamid discloses all previous claim limitations.
-Muir discloses that the pumping the heated water comprises pumping, via the extraction well, the heated water from the extraction depth at an extraction rate that stimulates a convective flow field, and wherein the injecting the cooled water comprises injecting, via the injection well, the cooled water at the injection depth at an injection rate that stimulates the convective flow field (paragraphs 27, 33 and 35).
+Muir discloses that controlling the extraction rate that stimulates a convective flow field, and wherein the injecting the cooled water comprises injecting, via the injection well, the cooled water at the injection depth at an injection rate that stimulates the convective flow field (paragraphs 27, 33, 35, 37, and 52).

 In regards to claim 4, the combination of Muir and Hamid discloses all previous claim limitations.
 Muir discloses that a convective heat transfer within the HSA is indicative of a gravity-driven convective flow of water through the HSA induced by a gravitational field within the HSA (Fig.1 and paragraph 33).